SLL Capital

 Step 4: Respond Based on Your Situation

 If you can afford to pay: Contact SLL Capital to arrange payment.
-Negotiate a settlement - debt purchasers often accept 50-70% of the balance.
+Negotiate a settlement - debt purchasers may consider a reduced lump-sum settlement.

 If you can only afford small payments: Send a financial statement and offer what you can realistically afford.